lchski/lucascherkewski.com/_posts/2016-09-11-no-hidden-links.md

 and an underline, to help those with greater difficulty in discerning colours.
 These two qualities *ensure* that the link will stand out and be noticed.

+WebAIM puts it best:

+> Links should look like links, and nothing else should.
+Users may get frustrated if they try to click on textual phrases or graphics that look like links but are not.
+They will also be frustrated if they have to move their mouse all over the page trying to discover links that do not look like links.
+> {: .measure}
+> <cite>WebAIM, [“Link Text and Appearance”](http://webaim.org/techniques/hypertext/link_text#appearance){:link}, *Links and Hypertext*</cite>
+> {:blockquote__citation}
+{:blockquote}

+Do not frustrate the people using your design.
+They’re people, just like you and I, and they deserve your respect.

 ## Building the web
 {:h2}